Chronology of events: 1687--1694

 January 1, 1692 William Molyneaux wrote about a visit to Leeuwenhoek

-January 4, 1692 Wrote Letter 69 of 1692-01-04 (AB 117) to Members of the Royal Society
+January 4, 1692 Wrote Letter L-213 of 1692-01-04 to the members of the Royal Society about bladder and kidney stones and a chalk-like substance from a gout stone

 January 13, 1692 niece Geertruijt Jans de Molijn inherited property from her father Jan Jacobs